airladon/FigureOne/docs/tutorials/11 - Notifications/README.md

 # Tutorial 11 - Notifications

-Update text with coordinates of a moving ball
+Update text with coordinates of a moving ball using notifications.

 Open `index.html` in a browser to view example.